-Hmmm, do you notice anything missing in the previous listing?
-Where are our Ethernet interfaces, eth0 (and eth1 on Client1, but we're ignoring that for now), and what is that lo interface?
+What is that lo interface?
 Hopefully, you should be able to notice that the lo interface has an IPv4 address of 127.0.0.1, which you should recognise as being the loopback address which every machine will have, so this is the "loopback" interface (so called because if we send to it, we end up talking to the same host, which is still quite useful but we'll see it more later on).

-So, where are our Ethernet interfaces?
 By default, ifconfig only shows those interfaces that have the UP flag set.
 There are other flags as well, such as RUNNING.
 UP basically means the interface is configured, and RUNNING basically means that interface has layer-2 ("Datalink layer") connectivity.
 So if you saw an interface that was UP but not RUNNING, that might indicate that the cable was unplugged somewhere.
-You can ignore the other flags for the present time.
+For interfaces like eth0, it is UP and RUNNING, but has no IP address configured.
+This is because we have turned off the network manager.

-We can ask ifconfig to show all interfaces by using the option -a:
+We can ask ifconfig to show all interfaces including those that are not UP (if any) by using the option -a: